Coronavirus Update:What patients and families need to know

 Highlights of our program include:

-- Precision diagnosis: Our imaging capabilities include specialized magnetic resonance imaging (MRI) techniques to examine blood flow and cartilage within the hip joint.
+- Precise diagnosis: Our imaging capabilities include specialized magnetic resonance imaging (MRI) techniques to examine blood flow and cartilage within the hip joint.
 Using all the latest pediatric-specific guidelines assures the highest levels of accuracy.
 Learn more about diagnostic imaging and radiology.

 - Comfort: We help your child stay as comfortable as possible before, during, and after surgical treatments with the help of our multi-specialty pain medicine program.
 Learn more about anesthesiology, sedation and perioperative medicine.